DhirajBhakta/reflections/FLEETING_NOTES/Docker_and_Kubernetes/kubernetes.md

 - Pod contains one or more containers sharing same network namespace
 - Pod IPs are allocated via **IPAM functionality** of the **CNI**(Container Network Interface) plugins
     - Most basic involves assigning a **subnet** to each node and give out IPs to pods on that node...
-- `kube-apiserver` process is started with a flag `--cluster-cidr=172.16.0.0/16` which determines the rangle all pod IPs should be in
+- `kube-controller-manager` process is started with a flag `--cluster-cidr=172.16.0.0/16` which determines the rangle all pod IPs should be in
     - this is the range of IP addresses "within the cluster"

 ### Service addresses
-- `kube-apiserver` process is started with a flag `--service-cluster-ip-range=172.15.100.0/23` which determines the rangle all services should be in
+- `kube-controller-manager` process is started with a flag `--service-cluster-ip-range=172.15.100.0/23` which determines the rangle all services should be in
-- `kube-apiserver` process handles this and tells the `kubelets` processes about what IPs are assigned to what services
+- `kube-controller-manager` process handles this and tells the `kubelets` processes about what IPs are assigned to what services
     - as well as the `endpoints` which are IPs of pods behind that service